Happy Birthday, Gem of the Desert

 The Desert Sun, Mar 26, 1948.

 Tom and Uta Thornburgh became new owners of The Desert Club in 1978.
 They lost control of the club but regained it through a court order in 1982.
-By the mid-1980s, The Desert Club shuttered its doors forever.

 In 1989, the city of La Quinta, believing that it would never have the resources to restore the site it had been donated, allowed the California Department of Forestry and local volunteers to burn the structure for firefighting practice.

-The city later created a community park on the site named after the former owner of the Desert Club, Fritz Burns.
+The city later created a beautiful community park on the site named after the former owner of the Desert Club, Fritz Burns.

 La Quinta from the north, looking southwest, 1956.
 Courtesy of Los Angeles Public Library.

 Today the city has a keen eye on history and preservation.
-The city council recently voted unanimously in favor for preserving its historic La Quinta Milling and Lumber Company near the museum as part of a larger plan for a Cultural Campus.
+The city council recently voted unanimously in favor for preserving its historic La Quinta Milling and Lumber Company near the museum as part of a larger plan for a proposed Cultural Campus.

 The Desert Sun, October 1, 1936.